Georgia Dog Bite Injury Guide: Dog Bite Laws Explained

-Lawyers will seek to establish these facts by looking at a variety of sources.
+Georgia Dog bite victims or their lawyers can seek to establish these facts by looking at a variety of sources.
 For instance, animal control, police, and hospital records may indicate that the dog has a history of bites, aggressive behavior, and attacks on other animals.

 2. The dog was required to be leashed or under the owner’s control, and the dog owner did not meet this requirement.

 - There was a local ordinance requiring the dog to be on a leash, muzzled, or otherwise controlled by its owner,

 - The dog was not leashed, muzzled, or controlled as required by law, and

 - The dog owner carelessly managed the dog or allowed it to go free.

 Georgia Dog Bite Injury Legal Guide: The “First Bite Rule”